srahman77/databrics/Delta Lake/DeltaLake notes.md

           * It’s an atomic operation.
 Concurrent queries can still read the table while you are deleting the table.
           * Because of Delta Lake ACID transaction guarantees, if overwriting the table fails, the table will be in its previous state.

+* Spark caching: Databricks does not recommend that you use Spark caching for the following reasons:
+     * You lose any data skipping that can come from additional filters added on top of the cached DataFrame.
+     * The data that gets cached might not be updated if the table is accessed using a different identifier.